StewartGroup/impacts-tutorial/lecture-outline.md

 references are not an exhaustive list!
 Ask STS for references related to your questions.

-### Copy of lecture slides
+### Copy of lecture materials

-<a
+The lecture slides are available in this <a href="https://drive.google.com/file/d/1x6NgUX84Qvl_4lNyiG6PAhS6GZsqEhhu/view?usp=sharing">PDF file</a>

-href="https://drive.google.com/file/d/1x6NgUX84Qvl_4lNyiG6PAhS6GZsqEhhu/view?usp=sharing">PDF file</a>
+Impact animations and videos are available on <a href="https://www.youtube.com/channel/UCQqDSwCRG0WrnlZaIRCd-_Q">STS's YouTube Channel</a>.

-The videos of the lecture and tutorial will be posted on the <a href="https://www.deep-earth.org/summer22">CIDER web site</a>.
+The video recordings of the lecture and tutorial will be posted on the <a href="https://www.deep-earth.org/summer22">CIDER web site</a>.

 STS did not cover Part III.